castelojb/research_flow/README.md

         return self.split_data >> self.train_model
 ```

-⚠️ Atention: remember to update the transformer implementations to accept the new input types.
+⚠️ **Atention**: remember to update the transformer implementations to accept the new input types.

 Now we can use the `FeatureSelectionKernel` in our experiment pipeline: